 About the Collection

-Welcome to the start of the virtual archives of the Federated Women’s Institutes of Ontario (FWIO).
+Welcome to the Virtual Archives of the Federated Women’s Institutes of Ontario (FWIO).
 We gratefully acknowledge the Government of Canada’s support, through the Documentary Heritage Communities Program of Library and Archives Canada.

-This first phase, launched March 31, 2016, provides a platform to make accessible the many documents the Women’s Institutes (WI) have created across the province since 1897.
+The first phase, launched March 31, 2016, provided a platform to make accessible the many documents the Women's Institutes (WI) have created across the Province of Ontario since 1897.
 This allows the original documents to remain within their communities, while researchers across Ontario, Canada, and the world can access them electronically.
 They will learn about the rich communities in Ontario, conduct family research, and discover the wonderful work that has been created by WI Members.

 Included in the collection are:

 These documents are searchable across the platform, within a series, or within a document, as much as possible and if not hand-written.
 For those documents that are not searchable, they can be easily browsed.

 Within this site is also a record for each branch, district, and area.
 Each record contains gereral information, where availbable, such as whether active, when organized and disbanded and the physical location of the Tweedsmuir Collection.